How to hold a fiddle bow

 So getting your bow hold comfortable from the early stages of learning can save you a lot of fiddle-induced anguish later on!

 Fiddle bow hold guide – where to hold the bow

 Fiddle bows are designed so that their weight is balanced when the bow is held at the frog end.
 When you first start playing, it can be tempting to hold the bow further up the stick, as initially it gives a feeling of having more control over the bow.
-However, as your playing becomes more proficient, you’ll also find that it makes some things more difficult (or impossible) to do.
+However, as your playing becomes more proficient, you’ll also find that holding the bow too far up the stick makes some things more difficult (or impossible) to do.
 Getting comfortable early on with having a fiddle bow hold that’s close to the frog end of the bow will pay dividends as you work on learning new playing techniques further down the line.

 How to hold the bow

 The thumb should be bent, and slightly tucked under the stick of the bow, right beside the frog.
 Keeping the thumb bent will help to keep the forearm relaxed.
 To test this, try holding your bow with a bent thumb, then tense the thumb and ‘lock’ the thumb joint straight – you’ll feel the muscle in your forearm tensing up, and some tension in the upper arm/shoulder – it’s amazing what a difference a relaxed thumb can make to your whole bowing action!

 If you’re holding your bow off the fiddle, it’s necessary to have a certain amount of grip in the hand so the bow doesn’t drop to the floor.
 As soon as you place the weight of the bow onto the strings though, the fiddle is doing the work of holding the bow up.
 So your bowing hand becomes nothing more than a ‘guide’, and the thumb and fingers can be completely relaxed.